magnolia-k/Enbld/README.md

     Software which became unnecessary can be deleted easily.

+## ANTI-FEATURES

+- Enbld does NOT aim at perfect package management software.

+  The selection plan of the software to support by Enbld is as follows.

+  - Software required for a developer updated frequently (e.g. git, vim).
+  - Software with which the developer who has participated in the project needs to unite a version (e.g. web server, database, programming language etc.).
+  - Software required for a developer although not installed in Mac OS X (e.g. tmux).

+- It does not have a function which overlaps with the module controlling function which each software has (e.g. CPAN,gem etc.).

 ## SUPPORTED PLATFORMS

 Enbld is performing verification of running on Mac OS X 10.8 Mountain Lion.